16 Best Restaurants in Lecce, Italy

 16 Best Restaurants in Lecce, Italy (My favorites)

-Alle Due Corti is about as old-school Lecce as it gets—and that’s exactly why it deserves a spot on this list.
+Alle Due Corti is about as old-school Lecce as it gets.
 This isn’t the place for reinvention or modern flair; it’s a full-on love letter to Salento’s culinary roots, served up with serious pride and no shortcuts.

 Run by the same family for decades, the menu is packed with traditional dishes like ciceri e tria (fried and boiled pasta with chickpeas), fave e cicorie, and whatever’s in season from the local countryside.